Mani-420/Mani-420/README.md

 # 💫 About Me:
-I'm Abdul Rehman and currently I am learning Web Development.<br>Ask me about HTML, CSS, Bootstrap, JavaScript, C++, Python and NodeJS.<br>I am currently learning MERN Stack and practicing DSA in Python.<br>You can reach me: tahirabdulrehman46@gmail.com
+I'm Abdul Rehman, a Full Stack Web Developer with expertise in both frontend and backend development.
+Ask me about HTML, CSS, Bootstrap, JavaScript, React, Node.js, Express, MongoDB, C++, and Python.
+I have completed the MERN Stack and build dynamic, responsive web applications.
+You can reach me at: tahirabdulrehman46@gmail.com

 ## 🌐 Socials: